 How to Make an Infographic in Google Docs

-In this post, I’ll show you how to make an infographic in Google Docs.
-Then, I’ll walk you through the process of how you can create your own infographic using a professional Infographic Maker and infographic templates.
+In this guide, I’ll show how to make an infographic in Google Docs, and then how to create a better one using a professional Infographic Maker and infographic templates.

 If you’re making an infographic, pick one that’s best suited to present your information.